rse/audio-setup/README.md

-This is [Dr. Ralf S. Engelschall](https://engelschall.com)'s opinionated information for setting up a full-featured Audio processing pipeline.
+This is [Dr. Ralf S. Engelschall](https://engelschall.com)'s opinionated information for setting up a full-featured Audio processing pipeline for voice in the context of video-streaming.
 It consists of four essential parts:

 1. [**Audio Basics**](audio-basics.md)